maryguada/clone-amazon-reactredux/README.md

 Description:
 [Project in Progress Oct.2020] Amazon clone created in React.
-Primarily, the purpose of this is for me to practice my skills in React.
+Primarily this repo serves as a sandbox for me to practice my skills in React.

 This app utilizes React Router, React js front end and Context API.